lninyu/gomi/README.md

-# gomi
+# untested garbage script
-テストされていないゴミスクリプト
-多分動く
-知らん
+Hey, does it work?